 - Reduce your stress

 Chronic stress can increase your blood pressure.
 In order to prevent that make some lifestyle changes.
 Do activities that give you joy and make you feel relaxed.
 Avoid stressful situations and cut off stressful relationships.
-Try meditating and don’t overwhelm yourself with too much tasks.
+Try meditating and don’t overwhelm yourself with too many tasks.

 - Limit your alcohol use